 Expert trails (identified by a black diamond... or two) are the hardest slopes on the mountain, and have very steep gradients over 40%.

 Is Mt.
 Aurora Ski Land good for beginners?

 Mt.
 Aurora Ski Land can be beginner-friendly, depending on the runs you take.
 While it ranks in the lower half of all North American ski areas in terms of overall difficulty, it still has 80% of its trails rated at or above intermediate.

 Mt.
 Aurora Ski Land Location

 Mt.
 Aurora Ski Land is located in the state of Alaska, USA.
-This ski area is nearby the town of Fairbanks, AK.
+This ski area is nearest the town of Fairbanks, AK.

 Fairbanks, AK 99712 USA